JamesTheHacker/meme-maker/README.md

   strokeWeight: 2                 // Optional
 }

-meme-maker(options, function(image) {
+memeMaker(options, function(err) {
+  if(e) throw new Error(err)
   console.log(image)
 });
 ```

-`meme-maker` accepts an options object as it's first paramater and a
+`memeMaker` accepts an options object as it's first paramater and a
 callback function as its second paramater.
-Upon success a string containing
+Upon success an image is created
-the newly created filename is returned.
+at the location specified in the `options.outfile` property.

 Default Values
 --------------